Contents:

 Where organisations applying are profit-making, the activity we fund will need to be not-for-profit.

-Applicant organisations who are currently being funded by the BFI for other activities will need to demonstrate that they are able to sufficiently deliver on their funding commitments.
+If you are currently being funded by the BFI for other activities, you will need to demonstrate that you are able to sufficiently deliver on your funding commitments.

 Eligibility of your programme

-All activity must be completed by 31 March 2026 unless you have approval from the Creative Challenge Fund team prior to making an application.
+All activity must be completed by 31 March 2029 unless you have approval from the Creative Challenge Fund team before applying.

 You can apply if your programme: